 PBA on Tour

-A regular touring schedule has taken PBA throughout the USA and to countries on six continents, included appearances at Davies Symphony Hall, Dorothy Chandler Pavilion, War Memorial Opera House, Jackson Hall at Mondavi Center, the San Francisco Conservatory of Music, the Shanghai Oriental Arts Center, Zellerbach Hall, Yoshi’s Oakland, St. Peter’s Basilica, the Grahamstown Arts Festival in South Africa, Basilica San Marco, Sala Saõ Paulo, the Forbidden City Concert Hall in Beijing, Teatro Municipal in Rio de Janeiro, Dvorak Hall in Prague, Teatro Independencia in Mendoza, Notre Dame Cathedral, Chartres Cathedral, the International House of Music in Moscow, Linder Auditorium in Johannesburg, on Public Radio International, Danish National Radio, at community events such as the Bay Bridge Opening and the Oakland Athletics playoffs, and also several self-produced concerts annually.
-PBA has also performed on television in simultaneous civic memorial services for Nelson Mandela, both at San Francisco City Hall and at the National Cathedral with Vice President Joe Biden, and has sung on NBC’s America’s Got Talent and The Blacklist, has sung as the voice of the Yahoo yodel and with comedian Zach Galifianakis.
+A regular touring schedule has taken PBA throughout the USA and to countries on six continents, including appearances at Davies Symphony Hall, Dorothy Chandler Pavilion, War Memorial Opera House, Jackson Hall at Mondavi Center, the San Francisco Conservatory of Music, the Shanghai Oriental Arts Center, Zellerbach Hall, Yoshi’s Oakland, St. Peter’s Basilica, the Grahamstown Arts Festival in South Africa, Basilica San Marco, Sala Saõ Paulo, the Forbidden City Concert Hall in Beijing, Teatro Municipal in Rio de Janeiro, Dvorak Hall in Prague, Teatro Independencia in Mendoza, Notre Dame Cathedral, Chartres Cathedral, the International House of Music in Moscow, Linder Auditorium in Johannesburg, on Public Radio International, Danish National Radio, at community events such as the Bay Bridge Opening, the Oakland Athletics playoffs, Warriors games, and also several self-produced concerts annually.
+PBA performed on television in simultaneous civic memorial services for Nelson Mandela, both at San Francisco City Hall and at the National Cathedral with Vice President Joe Biden, and has sung on NBC’s America’s Got Talent and The Blacklist, has sung as the voice of the Yahoo yodel and with comedian Zach Galifianakis.
 As part of its outreach efforts, PBA also performs for several Bay Area schools each year and serves as San Francisco Opera ARIA teaching artists.